Questions That Always Puzzle People

 Where do you get the money from?

 In the beginning of the journey I did not actively look for money.
-Conversely, I chose to put myself in situations when I had no other choice but to look for other possibilities.
+Conversely, I chose not to use money and to put myself in situations when I had no other choice but to look for other possibilities.

 But every now and then I would be offered some.
 The wealthier the country, the likelier it is that someone will offer money.
 In such situations I rarely refuse.
-Say, an older man in Switzerland gave me 100 francs after dropping me off at a gas station; a man at a gas station in Germany gave me 115 euros for food; a Bosnian woman who was taking me from Germany to Bosnia gave me 50 euros.
+Say, my host in Peru gave me around 140$ for a rainy day; a man at a gas station in Germany gave me and my companion 115 euros for food; a Bosnian woman who was taking me from Germany to Bosnia gave me 50 euros.

 On rare occasions I have been offered short-term job opportunities, which, again, I accept if the offer is good enough.
 For example, a farmer in Sweden invited to stay at his farm for the night, but if I wanted to stay longer I could work and make some money.